http://www.burtonsys.com/cholesterol.html

 patients taking daily doses as low as 500 mg/day.
 Studies indicate that extended-

 release forms of niacin may be more dangerous than regular niacin.
-Niacin is
+A recent study

 Requires huge dose: six 625 mg solid tablets / day